ptkr0/mypyplayer/README.md

 ## Made with:

 - Pygame
-- Textual
 - eyed3
 - PyYAML
+- Textual (only in TUI version)
-- Textual Slider
+- Textual Slider (only in TUI version)
+- tkinter.ttk (only in GUI version)
+- CustomTkinter (only in GUI version)

 ## Installation